Only get to spend one day in Porto? This is the itinerary you need to make sure you make the most of your time in Portugal’s charming blue-tiled city!

 Then there’s Starbucks; familiar, comfortable, overpriced but nothing special.
 It’s where you go when you don’t feel like being adventurous or there aren’t any other options around.

-Ideally, you’ll want to spend 2 days in Porto or more, because one day in Porto will only give you a small taste of what the city has to offer.
+Ideally, you’ll want to spend 2 days in Porto or more, because one day in Porto will only give you a small taste of what the city has to offer (after all, it is one of the best European cities to visit!).
 But we can’t always get what we want!
 Sometimes one day is all the time we can squeeze in (like when my mom and I decided to see the entire country of Portugal in a week).
 Fortunately, one day is plenty of time to see all of Porto’s highlights, as long as you have a plan.

 But before we dive into the itinerary, I want to share some tips and need-to-know info for visiting Porto.

 Tips for visiting Porto

 Porto is not very large, so it’s definitely possible to do everything on foot (that’s what we did).
 But, it’s also VERY hilly.
 As my mom said, “everything is uphill, there is no down.”
 So if you opt for walking, like we did, you’ll be able to justify all the pastries and port that you’ll consume in Portugal!
 But if you’re not interested in getting THAT much exercise, you have other options.

 Metro: The metro is probably the best alternative to walking.
 Porto has a pretty nice metro system with 6 lines that’ll get you anywhere you want to go.
 One ticket is €1.20 (unless you get a Porto card; more on that below).